-Now, this equation is valid at each and every point in the fluid, this is also called the continuity equation or equation of continuity.
-Now, we also wrote down a coordinate free vector form of this equation.
-This form of the equation is valid only in cartesian coordinates, cartesian reference frame.
-Now, if you want to write it in general other coordinates, in other coordinate frames, we will use the quantity the propriety of a gradient or a divergence to write this as follows.
-And this is a vector form which is coordinate free form.
+Now this equation is valid at each and every point in the fluid, this is also called the continuity equation or equation of continuity.
+Now, we also wrote down the coordinate free vector form of this equation.
+This form of the equation is valid only in cartesian coordinates, cartesian reference.
+Now if you want to write it in general other coordinate, in other coordinate frames we will use the quantity the property of a gradient or a divergence to write this is as follows and this is a vector form which is coordinate free form.